dotherightthing/wpdtrt-scss/README.md

 #### Backend (wpdtrt-pluginname/scss/backend.scss)

-Note: `../node_modules/wpdtrt-scss/scss/_backend` and `../node_modules/wpdtrt-scss/scss/_frontend` are not imported again, as it is assumed that the plugin is being used with a `wpdtrt-themename`, see above.
+Note: `../node_modules/wpdtrt-scss/scss/_backend` is not imported again, as it is assumed that the plugin is being used with a `wpdtrt-themename`, see above.

 ```scss
 // -------------------------------------------------------------------